Efficiently Guiding Imitation Learning Agents with Human Gaze: Introduction

 \section{Introduction}

-Learning agents can outperform humans at tasks such as Atari game playing when provided with well-defined goals or rewards using reinforcement learning (RL) \cite{sutton2018reinforcement}.
+Learning agents can outperform humans at tasks such as Atari game playing when provided with well-defined goals or rewards using reinforcement learning (RL) \cite{sutton2018reinforcement,mnih2015human,silver2016mastering}.
 However, designing reward functions by hand can be difficult for complex tasks, even for experts.
-Imitation learning (IL) \cite{schaal1997learning},\cite{argall2009survey} is an alternative methodology to infer an optimal policy from demonstrations.
+Imitation learning (IL) \cite{schaal1997learning,argall2009survey} is an alternative methodology which overcomes this difficulty by inferring an optimal policy from demonstrations.
+Additionally, imitation learning is a methodology which is intuitive and natural for novice end-users to train agents, similar to how humans teach other humans.
 A challenge in training and utilizing IL agents in the real world is learning from few demonstrations to minimize the burden on end-users, while also sufficiently resolving ambiguity in user intentions and avoiding overfitting.
-Gaze, an additional informative modality from the demonstrator apart from state-action pairs, can help extract more information out of the same number of demonstrations \cite{zhang2018agil}.
+Gaze, an additional informative modality from the demonstrator, can help extract more information out of the same number of demonstrations \cite{zhang2018agil}, in addition to information from state-action pairs.

-Human attention in the form of eye gaze has been known to encode top-down attention versus bottom-up salience when performing goal directed tasks \cite{land2009vision,hayhoe2005eye,rothkopf2007task,tatler2011eye}.

-Gaze has been shown to improve performance of imitation learning algorithms~\cite{zhang2019leveraging}, particularly for autonomous driving \cite{chen2019gaze,xia2019periphery} and Atari game playing \cite{zhang2018agil}.
-However, most prior approaches utilizing gaze for IL algorithms either use gaze heat maps as input to the agent's networks in addition to the world state \cite{zhang2018agil,liu2019gaze}, or predict gaze heatmaps along a network pathway in conjunction with learning the policy \cite{xia2019periphery}.
-By contrast, we propose using an auxiliary gaze loss during training of imitation learning algorithms to improve performance of existing methods without increasing model complexity, data requirements or requiring test-time gaze.
+Human attention in the form of eye gaze has been known to encode top-down attention versus bottom-up salience when performing goal-directed tasks \cite{land2009vision,hayhoe2005eye,rothkopf2007task,tatler2011eye}.
+Gaze has been shown to improve the performance of imitation learning algorithms~\cite{zhang2019leveraging}, particularly for autonomous driving \cite{chen2019gaze,xia2019periphery} and Atari game playing \cite{zhang2018agil}.
+However, most prior approaches utilizing gaze for IL algorithms either use gaze heat maps as input to the agent's learning model in addition to the world state \cite{zhang2018agil,liu2019gaze}, or predict gaze heatmaps in conjunction with learning the policy \cite{xia2019periphery}.
+By contrast, we propose using an auxiliary gaze loss during training of imitation learning algorithms to improve the performance of existing methods without increasing model complexity, data requirements, or requiring test-time gaze.